What is Artificial Intelligence?

 At AiLab, we think of AI as being...

 The design and development of computer systems that have the knowledge and skills required to perform the tasks which usually require human intelligence to undertake.

-The field of Artificial Intelligence aims to understand how humans perceive, interact and make decisions, and take that understanding to create machines that rival human competence in a wide range of tasks.
+The field of AI aims to understand how humans perceive, interact and make decisions; then take this understanding to create machines that rival human competence in a wide range of tasks.

 Narrow AI is the term used to describe computers that can be programmed to do a single task as well as a human e.g., recognising an object in a photograph.
 The term Artificial General Intelligence is used to describe computers that can undertake all the things a human can do e.g., recognise objects, navigate, make decisions, form plans, etc.

 A more recent discussion has been around the development of computer systems that outperform humans – something called Artificial Super Intelligence (ASI).

 Much of the confusion around AI surrounds the terminology, for example, is Machine Learning the same as Artificial Intelligence?
 What is a Neural Network and what does it it mean when we say they are Black Boxes?